thomazyazima/thomazyazima.github.io/week-1/6-technical-blog/readme.md

 ## Release 2: Create your directory and file.

 In your [USERNAME].github.io site, create a new directory called 'blog-posts'.
 You will put your template, and all of your blog posts in this directory.
 Then, create a new HTML file in your [USERNAME].github.io website.
-Using the HTML skills you learned this week, create a blog template.
+Using the HTML skills you learned this week, create a blog template called blog-template.html.
 What makes up a good blog form?

 Then create a stylesheet.css sheet and link to it from the HTML file.
 Apply some CSS to your template to make it pretty.